Místico: In other media

-Capitalizing on Místico's popularity, CMLL created a comic book starring Místico as an urban hero.
-The comic reached its 50th issue in December 2007.
+Capitalizing on Místico's popularity, CMLL created a comic book starring Místico as an urban hero, which reached its 50th issue in December 2007.
 Místico starred in the official music video for the song "Me Muero" by Spanish pop group La 5ª Estación, which was also his entrance theme during his first CMLL run.
 He has also appeared in two music videos for Banda Pequeños Musical.
 In 2009, he starred in a commercial endorsing the PAN (National Action Party) political party in Mexico.

 Urive, as Sin Cara, appears as a playable character in the video games WWE '12, WWE '13 and WWE 2K14.